8bitbuddhist/PixelMaestro/docs/canvas.md

 # Canvas
-Canvases let you draw custom shapes and patterns on a Section.
-At its core, a Canvas is simply a tool for toggling certain Pixels on or off.
-When you set a Canvas to a Section, the Section displays its color animation over the Pixels that have been drawn over (i.e. enabled), and ignores the Pixels that have not been drawn over (i.e. disabled).
+A Canvas lets you draw custom shapes and patterns onto a Section.
+At its core, a Canvas simply toggles certain Pixels on or off.
+When you create a Canvas, the Section displays an Animation over the Pixels that have been drawn over (i.e. enabled), and ignores the Pixels that have not been drawn over (i.e. disabled).

-See the [CanvasDemo class](../gui/demo/canvasdemo.cpp) in the PixelMaestro QT application for an example.
+See the [CanvasDemo](../gui/demo/canvasdemo.cpp) in the PixelMaestro QT application for an example.

 ## Contents
 1. [Creating a Canvas](#creating-a-canvas)